 Dr. Donald Hoy, Associate Professor, Program Chair of Management

 Clay Johnston, Assistant Professor, Program Chair of Marketing

-Charles McGuire, Director of Graduate Programs
+Charles McGuire, Director of Admissions & Recruiting for Graduate Business Programs

 For more information, please email Donna Bonnel, or call 913.360.7426.